jyasskin/webpackage/explainer.md

 `Content-Disposition: attachment` has its usual effect: the resource is saved to a file.
 The source of the download, for platforms that can record such a thing, is the signed request URL, not the physical URL.

+### Service Workers

+Prefetch of an `application/signed-exchange` resource uses the physical URL's Service Worker (SW) and doesn't inform the logical URL's SW that it was prefetched.
+When the resource is preloaded or actually used, that fires a `fetch` event in the logical URL's SW, with a flag (TBD) providing the content offered by the signed exchange.
+If the logical SW forwards the request to the network, that will return immediately with the signed content.

 ## FAQ